-I am not saying this because he is devastatingly handsome with a smile that managed to melt me every single time he smiled.
+And I am not saying this because he is devastatingly handsome with a smile that managed to melt me every single time.
 I am saying this because there is just something about the way Do Hyun made me immerse in his world and care for him.

-Both Yoon Sang Hyun and Lee Do Hyun played the same character of Hong Dae Young and both did an incredible job in making me rooted for the character but there was just something about Lee Do Hyun that made me miss him when he was not around.
+Both Yoon Sang Hyun and Lee Do Hyun played the same character of Hong Dae Young and both did an incredible job in making me root for the character but there was just something about Lee Do Hyun’s portrayal of Hong Dae that made me miss him when he was not around.

-Even though I have written about a thousand words on Eighteen Again I have so much more to talk about but I will just say this: if you are looking for a drama that is lighthearted, character-driven, feel good and will make you laugh and make you cry you should really add Eighteen Again to your list.
+Even though I have written about a thousand words on Eighteen Again I have so much more to talk about but I will just say this: if you are looking for a drama that is lighthearted, character-driven, feel good, make you laugh, and make you cry you should really add Eighteen Again to your list.

 Is Eighteen Again in your list of 2020 dramas?
 What K-drama was your highlight this year?